ucan-wg/revocation/README.md

 ## 3.1 Scope

-An Issuer of a particaular Delegation in a proof chain MAY revoke that Delegation.
+An Issuer of a particular Delegation in a proof chain MAY revoke that Delegation.
 Note that this is not always the same as revoking the Delegation they they Issued; any UCAN that contains a proof where the revoker matches the `iss` field — even transitively in the delegation chain — MAY be revoked.

 Revocation of a particular proof does not guarantee that the Agent can no longer access to the capability in question.
 If an Agent is able to construct a valid proof chain without relying on the revoked proof, they still have access to the capability.
 By real-world analogy, if Mallory has two tickets to a film, and one of them is invalidated by its serial number, she is still able to present the valid ticket to see the film.